joseflegal/dev-test.joseflegal.com/README.md

 3. The design / UI is open for you to decide 🎨.
 Try to use some of the scss variables in `src/styles/resources/_variables.scss` to give it a Josef feel.

-4. Create a [computed property](https://vuejs.org/v2/guide/computed.html) that takes the files data and filters it for tags that include `kitten` then sorts it by date.
+4. Create a [computed property](https://vuejs.org/v2/guide/computed.html) that takes the file's data and filters it for tags that include `kitten` then sorts it by date.

 ### Backend

-In `src/views/Rules.vue` you'll find a Vue.js view with deatiled instructions about the problem.
+In `src/views/Rules.vue` you'll find a Vue.js view with detailed instructions about the problem.

-1. Modify the `checkGroup` function in the file, so it returns `true` if all rules and groups apply, otherwise `false`.
+1. Modify the `checkGroup` function in the file so it returns `true` if all rules and groups apply, otherwise `false`.

-2. Try your best to implement the task in an eficient and elegant way.
+2. Try your best to implement the task in an efficient and elegant way.

 #### Extra credit